5 Photography Tips to Engage More Instagram Followers

 5. Your Audience

-Ultimately it is your audience who will determine if they like your work or not, no matter how much you push and plea, it’s their choice.
-So try and understand your audience, figure out what imagery they like best, and what work is building your following.
+Ultimately it is your Instagram followers who will determine if they like your work or not, no matter how much you push and plea, it’s their choice.
+So try and understand your followers, figure out what imagery they like best, and what work is building your following.
+Having a business profile on Instagram with analytics is crucial to getting insights into your followers so take full advantage of the free information Instagram is handing you on a platter.
 While it is still important to create the imagery you have a passion for, and staying true to your creative self, if you can mould both your love and your audiences desires into one path then you onto a winner.